nishants/hello-prometheus/01-setup-webservice.md

-- Create a regitery for metrics in `index.js` itself
+- Create a registery for metrics in `index.js` itself

   ```javascript
   const client = require('prom-client');